PuppyGirlBelly/PuppyBrained/content/private/Netbook Notes.md

 - TODO: Setup `st` terminal again
 - TODO: use [GitHub - starship/starship: ☄🌌️ The minimal, blazing-fast, and infinitely customizable prompt for any shell!](https://github.com/starship/starship) instead of oh-my-zsh
 - TODO: Get `exa` [GitHub - ogham/exa: A modern replacement for 'ls'.](https://github.com/ogham/exa)
+- Add part about skipping GRUB timeout
+- Add part about usb auto mounting
+- Do audio setup

 > [!note] bash-sensible
 > Seems like this document is turning into a handful of scripts that are turning into bash-sensible